Ride1Up Roadster V3 Review | Light, Nimble, and Surprising

 In the throttle test, the bike was unable to make it up the hill.
 Far from shocking, the next city e-bike with a hub motor in the 250-500W range that makes it up our hill test will be the first.

-On the pedal test, though, this bike set new records in the city class with a time of barely over a minute and a half.
-That is our new fastest city bike, which is a comfortable seven seconds up the hill!
+On the pedal test, though, this bike is amongst the best from the city class with a time of barely over a minute and a half.
+That is our second fastest city bike, only one second behind the leader, and it comfortably beats the average for its class by a full 21 seconds.

 So, what’s the secret sauce in this recipe?
 The motor had the most torque of any other city bike Justin had tested up this hill, which was definitely an advantage.
 It also had more gearing options than most, so it’s easier to find the ideal, efficient gear while climbing, too, which helps.